codingPhuc/Learning_Programming_vault/learning algebra road maps.md

 # what you need in order to learn
+ Motivation and New Knowledge

+- **Paul's motivation:**
+    - Finding new connections, pure curiosity, and academic research.
+- 50% of new cards are **connections derived from old knowledge**, allowing the system to generate new insights.

 there are two area  in mathematic
 main idea base on a recursive  list out the main idea of a  theorem this practice is too proof an equation and see if the equation make sense  , and if other equation can be used to proof another equation or theorem